matheuslevi11/RSACrypto/README.md

 g++ main.cpp -lgmpxx -lgmp
 ```

-If you have any questions about how to install gmp library or how to run the code, please feel free to mail me on:
+If you have any questions about how to install gmp library or how to run the code, please feel free to send me an email:
 ```
 mlra@ic.ufal.br
 ```